-Advance Care Directives for health professionals
+Advance Care Directives information brochure

-The Advance Care Directives Act 2013 (SA) and changes to the Consent to Medical Treatment and Palliative Care Act 1995 (PDF 158KB) came into effect on 1 July 2014.
+The Advance Care Directives Act 2013 (SA) and changes to the Consent to Medical Treatment and Palliative Care Act 1995 came into effect on 1 July 2014.
 Together these changes pave the way for a rights-based, person-centred approach to health care.

 The Advance Care Directive Form replaces Medical Powers of Attorney, Enduring Powers of Guardianship and Anticipatory Directions with a single Advance Care Directive Form.
 Already completed Enduring Power of Guardianships, Medical Powers of Attorney and Anticipatory Directions are still legally effective unless an Advance Care Directive Form is completed.